mohanr/mohanr.github.io/_posts/2026-04-21-StaticAnalyzer.md

 are coded as _ADTs_

 ![The Program that is analyzed](../images/program.png){:class="img-responsive"}
-I understand that the static analyzer stops and returns _x (Types.Tup ((Types.Int 101), Types.Pinf))
-_.
-The principle of widening is explained in the book shown above.
+I understand that the static analyzer stops and returns 'x (Types.Tup ((Types.Int 101), Types.Pinf))' _.
+The principle of widening is explained in the book shown above. 'x' is the variable name and _101_ means the condition exits.

 Thee tests are sparse but more will be added.
 The tests have be rigorously verified as the static analyzer I coded could have bugs.